-Sunshine Coast RC - Planned Maintenance Expenditure (Coastal and Environment)
+Sunshine Coast RC - Projected Operations & Maintenance Expenditure (Enviro Ops and Coastal\S1\V2)

-Figure 3 Planned maintenance expenditure
+Figure 3 Planned maintenance and operational expenditure (coastal & environmental)

 5.4 Renewal / replacement plan

 Renewal expenditure is major work which does not increase the asset's design capacity but restores, rehabilitates, replaces or renews an existing asset to its original service potential.
 Work over and above restoring an asset to original service potential is upgrade / expansion or new works expenditure.